Carlsberg Group: Russia and CIS

-As a result of the takeover of Scottish & Newcastle, Carlsberg controls the San Miguel brand in the UK.

-The UK competition and Markets Authority approved the merger of Carlsberg UK and Marston’s PLC.
-The new company will be based in Wolverhampton, England and known as Carlsberg Marston’s Brewing Company, with Carlsberg taking a 60% share in the new company.
-The merger is due to be completed by the end of October 2020.

 North America

 In the US, the Carlsberg group brands are distributed by St. Killian Import Co., based in Everett, Massachusetts, importing Carlsberg beer directly from Denmark.
 Brands that are imported include Carlsberg Pilsner (0.5 liter/16.9 oz. cans), Carlsberg Beer (bottles and kegs), Carlsberg Elephant, Kronenbourg 1664, Grimbergen, Tetley's English Ale, and Okocim.

 Carlsberg was brewed in Canada by Canadian Breweries/Carling O'Keefe beginning in 1972.
 After Carling O'Keefe was merged with Molsons, Carlsberg opened its own brewery.
-Since 2008, Carlsberg no longer brews Carlsberg in Canada.
-Instead, it imports Carlsberg along with its other brands.

-In December 2022, it was announced Carlsberg has acquired the Ontario-based company, Waterloo Brewing.
+In December 2022, it was announced Carlsberg had acquired the Ontario-based company, Waterloo Brewing.

 Asia

 East Asia

 Carlsberg started to export beer to China in 1876.
 In the late 1990s, Carlsberg had two breweries in China – Huizhou and Shanghai.
 The company acquired Huizhou Brewery in Guangdong Province in 1995, which started to supply both the mainland Chinese and Hong Kong market.
 Carlsberg invested around US$30 million in its Shanghai brewery, and started production in 1998.
 In 2000, Carlsberg sold a majority stake in its Shanghai brewery to Tsingtao Brewery.
-Carlsberg formerly had a brewery in Tai Po, Hong Kong, which was established in 1981, but shut it down in 1999 due to high costs.
+Carlsberg formerly had a brewery in Tai Po, Hong Kong; it was established in 1981, but shut it down in 1999 due to high costs.

 In 2003, Carlsberg acquired the Kunming Brewery and the Dali Brewery in Yunnan province.
 At the time, the Dali Brewery was the largest beer brewery in Yunnan.
 In 2004, Carlsberg became a major shareholder in Lhasa Brewery in the Tibet Autonomous Region.
 At 3,700 metres above sea level, Lhasa Brewery is believed to be the highest altitude brewery in the Carlsberg Group.

 In 2008, Carlsberg sold its remaining interest in the Shanghai brewery to Tsingtao Brewery.

 In August 2011, Carlsberg announced a new joint venture with Chongqing Brewery and Chongqing Light Textile Holding.
 Chongqing Light Textile Holding is a major shareholder of Chongqing Brewery.
 The joint venture, to be called Chongqing Xinghui Investment Co., Ltd, would operate twelve breweries in China in Chongqing, Sichuan, Guangxi, Guizhou and Hunan.
 Chongqing Brewery would contribute five breweries and Chongqing Light Textile Holding would contribute seven breweries to the joint venture.
 Carlsberg would inject 160 million Danish crowns (about US$30.90 million) and have a 30% interest in the venture.

 Carlsberg also owns Wusu Beer Group in Urumqi, Xinjiang in Northwest China.